camillinif/jquery-select-waterfall/README.md

 </select>
 ```

-1. add `data-value-property` and `data-label-property` attributes with property names that, respectively, contains value and property for every option into select element
+5. add `data-value-property` and `data-label-property` attributes with property names that, respectively, contains value and property for every option into select element

-For example, if the callback function returns an array of object like
+For example, if the callback function returns an array of object like:

 ```json
 [